You know what I do to get a good laugh these days? I read podcast advice! Don't you? I especially find it amusing when I hear people say things like:

 DISCLAIMER: The views expressed by The Muddle do not reflect the opinions of Scott Murray or other content heroes.
 We believe The Muddle to be a content supervillain that intentionally gives bad content marketing and production advice.

 I'm known for my people skills, conceptual creativity, work ethic and ability to write/produce content for any client or project.
-I have a natural passion for content, helping others and building relationships.
+I have a natural passion for creating content, helping others and building relationships.
 There are several different ways we can connect.
 Let's put our content powers together and win the day!